-Normal working hours are Monday to Friday.
-The amount of standard working time amounts to 8 hours per day with 45 minutes of and 40 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+Normal working hours are Monday to Friday - 8am to 5pm.
+The amount of standard working time amounts to 8 hours per day and 40 hours per week in a 5 day work week with a maximum of 48 hours per week, for a full-time employee and/or unless otherwise stated in the individual employment contract.
+Hours over 48 and up to 56 hours are treated as overtime.